ImmutableVariable/learnityourself/docs/python/01-fundamentals/02-variables.md

 ## Variable Scope

-The scope of a variable determines where in your code the variable can be accessed:
+The scope of a variable determines where in your code the variable can be accessed.
+We will discuss this further in the functions module:

 1. **Global variables** are defined outside of functions<sub>a</sub> and can be accessed throughout the program
 2. **Local variables** are defined inside a function<sub>a</sub> and can only be used within that function